Market Gaps: 10 Ways to Spot Opportunities

 For instance, a new law requiring stricter data encryption might mean you need to upgrade your product’s security features.

 During economic downturns, businesses often cut back on spending, leading to a decrease in demand for certain SaaS products.
-Conversely, in an expanding economy, businesses may be more willing to invest in new software, creating opportunities for growth.
+Conversely, in an expanding economy, businesses may be more willing to invest in new software, creating growth opportunities.

 Therefore, understanding these trends can help you anticipate changes in demand and adjust your product strategy accordingly.